RestorationDev/Imaging-Basics/README.md

 ## Usage

-Each technique can be applied independently to an image.
+Each technique can be applied independently to images.
 Ensure you have the necessary dependencies installed before running the scripts.

 ## Dependencies